Skip to main content

 Why does my monitor get automatically disabled?

-Sumo Logic will automatically disable a Monitor if it violates specific limitations.
-You can check the reason it was disabled with the Audit Event Index.
-The following query will search the Audit Event Index for the reason:
+Sumo Logic will automatically disable a monitor if it violates specific limitations.
+You can check the reason it was disabled with the System Event Index.
+The following query will search the System Event Index for the reason:

 _index=sumologic_system_events MonitorSystemDisabled <monitorId>

-A common reason a metric Monitor is disabled is the Cardinality Limit was exceeded.
-An aggregate Metric Monitor can evaluate up to 15,000 time series.
-A non-aggregate Metric Monitor can evaluate up to 3,000 time series.
+A common reason a metric monitor is disabled is the cardinality limit was exceeded.
+An aggregate metrics monitor can evaluate up to 15,000 time series.
+A non-aggregate Metrics monitor can evaluate up to 3,000 time series.
 For example, if you use Kubernetes and have 20,000 pods in your deployment, a query that spans all pods, like the following, will result in the cardinality error.

 deployment=acme metric=container_cpu_usage_seconds_total | rate | sum by pod